mpv-player/mpv/DOCS/man/input.rst

     ``track-list/N/albumart``
         ``yes``/true if this is a video track that consists of a single picture, ``no``/false or unavailable otherwise.
-This is used for video tracks that are really attached pictures in audio files.
+This is used for video tracks that are really images embedded in audio files and for external cover art.

     ``track-list/N/default``
         ``yes``/true if the track has the default flag set in the file,